saysimple/saysimple-plugin-devkit/README.md

 npm i ../location/to/app
 ```

-_Make sure your app is build while installing it this way_
+_Make sure your app is built while installing it this way_

 ## Registration